"There was no question I asked Claire that she could not or would not answer."

 After hundreds of implementations, we started to notice a trend.
 Higher education marketing teams often have projects that are held up by the lack of available IT resources.
 For our customers and potential customers, this would often lead to a few different outcomes:

-These less than ideal outcomes led us to the creation of Support Bold, a ‘hands-on’ approach in addition to our typical support protocol.
-To get a better understanding of how Support Bold works, let’s take a look at the University Of North Dakota’s calendar implementation.
+These less than ideal outcomes led us to the creation of Managed Updates: Events, a ‘hands-on’ approach in addition to our typical support protocol.
+To get a better understanding of how Managed Updates work, let’s take a look at the University Of North Dakota’s calendar implementation.

 First things first.
 When The University of North Dakota decided to implement a new campus-wide calendar, why did they go with Localist?
 For a bit of a background, UND had been utilizing a 10-year-old homebuilt solution that they had outgrown.
 It was text heavy, lacked filters, not intuitive to use and difficult to maintain/update: